AlGreed/HotelVerwaltungFX/README.md

 This program represents the booking processes in a hotel and provides statistics.
-Used Technologies and Programming Languagesn: Java SE, JavaFX 2.2, JDBC, MySQL, NetBeans IDE, SceneBuilder, CSS, XML, FXML, HTML.
+Used Technologies and Programming Languages: Java SE, JavaFX 2.2, JDBC, MySQL, NetBeans IDE, SceneBuilder, CSS, XML, FXML, HTML.

 Main menu: